zepunnn/Team-7-Compression/README.md

 ## Overview

 This project was developed as part of the **Coding and Compression** course.
-The objective of this assignment is to implement and evaluate several **lossless data compression algorithms** applied to textual documents.
-The project focuses on practical implementation, performance comparison, and understanding the trade-offs between compression efficiency and computational cost.
+The objective of this assignment is to **implement, evaluate, and analyze data compression techniques** applied to **text, image, and video data**.

-The system is implemented using **Python** and supports multiple compression techniques based on entropy coding and dictionary-based methods.
+The project emphasizes **algorithmic correctness, performance evaluation, and trade-off analysis** between compression efficiency, data quality, and computational cost.
+All implementations are written in **pure Python** for educational purposes.

 ---

 ## Objectives

-* Implement lossless data compression algorithms
+- Implement data compression algorithms for different data types
-* Compare compression performance across different methods
-* Analyze compression ratio, entropy, and processing time
+- Analyze compression performance using quantitative metrics
+- Compare efficiency, quality, and computational cost
-* Demonstrate practical applications of coding and compression theory
+- Demonstrate practical applications of coding and compression theory
+- Provide reproducible experimental results and analysis

 ---

-## Implemented Methods
+## Compression Themes & Implemented Methods

-The following compression techniques are implemented in this project:
+### 📄 Text Compression (Lossless)

-* **Huffman Coding** (Entropy Coding)
+- **Huffman Coding** (Entropy-based compression)
-* **LZW (Lempel–Ziv–Welch)** (Dictionary-Based Compression)
+- **LZW (Lempel–Ziv–Welch)** (Dictionary-based compression)
-* **Shannon–Fano Coding** *(optional / comparative method)*

-Each method supports both **encoding** and **decoding** to ensure lossless reconstruction of the original data.
+Both methods support **encoding and decoding** to ensure **lossless reconstruction** of the original text.
+Text input supports **`.txt` and `.epub`** formats.

+---

+### 🖼️ Image Compression (Lossy)
+- **Block-based DCT (Discrete Cosine Transform)**

+Images are converted to grayscale and compressed using **8×8 DCT blocks**, following the basic principle of JPEG compression.
+Reconstructed images are evaluated to analyze quality degradation.

+---

+### 🎥 Video Compression (Lossy, Frame-Based)
+- **Frame-level DCT Compression**

+Videos are processed frame-by-frame:
+- Each frame is converted to grayscale
+- Block-based DCT is applied
+- Optional frame skipping is used to reduce computational cost

+This approach focuses on **spatial redundancy reduction** without motion compensation.

+---

+## Evaluation Metrics

+### Text Compression
+- Source Entropy
+- Compression Ratio
+- File Size Before & After Compression
+- Encoding Time
+- Decoding Time
+- Trade-off between compression efficiency and computational cost

+---

+### Image Compression
+- PSNR (Peak Signal-to-Noise Ratio)
+- Compression Ratio
+- Visual Artifacts (blocking effects)
+- Trade-off between image quality and compression efficiency

+---

+### Video Compression
+- Compression Ratio
+- Average PSNR across frames
+- Estimated Bit Rate
+- Final Compressed Data Size
+- Trade-off between quality, efficiency, and processing time

+All experimental results and analyses are automatically saved in the `results/` directory.

 ---